mwang87/MassQueryLanguage_Documentation/docs/gnps.md

 !!! note "Multiple Queries"
     If you want to run multiple queries you can separate each query with ```|||``` and all results are merged together

-### Linkouts
+### Results Views

-Lorem Ipsum
+#### Query Results

+You can see all query results.

-### Extraction
+#### Extraction Results

-Lorem Ipsum
+If you selected the extraction, then you can view the extracted spectra in case its not possible to view the spectra from the original query data.

-### Molecular Networking
+#### Molecular Networking

-Lorem Ipsum

-### Data Science-y Visualizations

-Lorem Ipsum
+You can take the extracted data and create a molecular network.

+#### Falcon Clustering

+You can take the extracted data and cluster the data with Falcon to create a molecular network downstream.
+Generally, Falcon performs better at clustering when reducing redundancy of the same precursor.

+#### Library Search

+You can take the extracted data and search the library.

-### Trouble Shooting
+### Troubleshooting

-If you don't get any results, go ahead and check the "Workflow Trace" to make sure its not all failed.
+1. If you don't get any results, go ahead and check the "Workflow Trace" to make sure its not all failed.
+1. Checkout the interactive app to try out your query on GNPS Libraries

 ## Examples